google/WebFundamentals/src/content/en/ilt/pwa/lab-promises.md

-If you have not downloaded the repository, installed Node, and started a local server, follow the instructions in [Setting up the labs](setting_up_the_labs.md).
+If you have not downloaded the repository, installed Node, and started a local server, follow the instructions in [Setting up the labs](setting-up-the-labs).

 Open your browser and navigate to __localhost:8080/promises-lab/app__.

-Note: If a service worker is already registered on localhost, then <a href="tools_for_pwa_developers.md#unregister">unregister it</a> so that it doesn't interfere with the lab.
+Note: If a service worker is already registered on localhost, then <a href="tools-for-pwa-developers#unregister">unregister it</a> so that it doesn't interfere with the lab.